 - Am I prepared for major abdominal surgery including pain, the possibility of complications, or even my death?

 - Am I comfortable with my motives for donation?
-Do I expect some sort of compensation or pay back for donating?
+Do I expect some sort of compensation, publicity, or pay back for donating?

 - Am I up to it physically?
 Are there current aspects of my health that I know should keep me from donating?

 - Do I have any concerns about what my physical appearance will be after the surgery?